M66B/FairEmail/FAQ.md

 Communication with email servers is always encrypted, unless you explicitly turned this off.
 This question is about optional end-to-end encryption with PGP or S/MIME.

 The sender and recipient should first agree on this and exchange signed messages to transfer their public key to be able to send encrypted messages.
+There is a gesture icon button just above the text of a received message on the right to verify a signature and store the public key.

 <br />